boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 On the far right you can see the code which walks the file tree.
 Next to it is the code which pulls files into memory.
 To the left of that is the code which processes the files.
 The methods which process the files take up more room.
 This indicates that the application is CPU bound, as that method is only invoked when the far right methods have finished their work, and they only deal with getting the files off disk into memory.

 One big issue with flame graphs is that if you aren't calling out to methods it looks rather flat like the above.
+This is symptomatic of either a very dense method (consider breaking it up) or a very CPU bound method which you can do little about.
 This can be solved by breaking large methods down into smaller ones, which will produce more tips in the flame graph.

 From my previous benchmarks with `scc` I was aware that the method `complexityCount` was one of the more painful ones.
 At the time I managed to get it down to being about as optimal as I thought.
 However the brilliance of the flame graph is that it makes it easy to see where additional calls are being made and how long it spends in them.